ansipes/mejo-187/content/assignment/introduction-to-html.md

 3. Create a new paragraph below this line.
 Be sure to use an opening and closing tag and include text as the content.
 The text can be anything you like.
 4. Copy this line into your code and make the word Bold in the line bold
 5. Copy this line into your code and make the word Italic in this line italic
-6. Make a Heading of H2 that says "Schools I have attended"
+6. Make a Heading of H2 that says "Facts about me"
-7. Make an ordered list of the names of the schools you have attended starting with Elementary School and ending with UNC.
+7. Make an ordered list of facts about yourself.
 8. Make a Heading of h2 that says "Classes I am Currently Taking"
 9. Make and un-ordered list of what classes you are taking this semester.
 10. Write a paragraph about your favorite activities and make one of the words (or group or words) link to another site.